maxthraxx/WFGY/ProblemMap/rag-architecture-and-recovery.md

 # 📋 RAG Architecture & Recovery – Problem Map 2.0
 _What if you could see the whole RAG pipeline from above — and fix every failure, step by step?_

+> ⚠️ This is not a list of prompt tricks or patchwork hacks.
+> Every fix in this Problem Map is a structural response to semantic collapse, boundary drift, and logic chain failure.
+> It works across agents, pipelines, and models — because it’s built on the failure patterns beneath them all.

 <details>
 <summary><strong>📘 Start Here — Quick Links, Setup, and Downloads</strong></summary>